danipresto/danipresto/README.md

 ### 🌟 Fun facts:

-- 🌟 In my early graduation days, i was actually a hardware enthusiast 😳.
+- 🌟 In my early graduation days, I was actually a hardware enthusiast 😳.
 A year an a half ago, i got my self entangled with software engineering (specifically back end).
 - 🌟 Main hobbies include: gaming, watching films and playing piano.
 - 🌟 Love to try learn new languages.
 Currently i'm interested in japanese.